Here’s a look at the life of former House speaker and presidential candidate Newt Gingrich.

-Callista Bisek, 23 years Newt's junior, was a House of Representatives staff member engaging in a six-year affair with Gingrich when he left office.
+Callista Bisek, 23 years Newt’s junior, was a House of Representatives staff member who engaged in an affair with Gingrich.
 Eight months after leaving office and four months after his second divorce, she became his third wife.

 1968 - Works with Nelson Rockefeller’s presidential campaign.

 1970-1978 - Assistant history professor at West Georgia College.

 1974 and 1976 - Makes unsuccessful runs for a congressional seat from the 6th District of Georgia.